Allow us to introduce ourselves

 East Gate Presbyterian Church is a body of people who trust in the Lord Jesus Christ alone for salvation.
 We’re not perfect, but He is, and we trust that His Holy Spirit is at work within and among us to make us more holy.

-We’re a family that, in His strength, loves one another because Christ has love us.
+We’re a family that, in His strength, loves one another because Christ has loved us.
 And so we seek to serve one another, encourage one another, and pray with and for one another.
 We are involved in one another’s lives.
 We enjoy each other, laugh together, poke fun at one another, eat together and work together.
 We carry one another’s burdens.

 What should i expect?